We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 In terms of remote access, the WS-2902C can transmit data over the internet with Wi-Fi connectivity.
 The sensor has seven different points to measure the elements accurately (mounting pole not included).

-To record accurate wind direction, we used a downloadable compass app to orient the weather station to true north.
-But when incorrect wind direction readings came in, we reoriented the array using a highly accurate surveying compass.
-After installing and configuring all the weather station’s features, we collected the data (wind speed, direction, and windchill) and compared it with the data from a nearby official weather station.
-The Ambient Weather array proved very close to the official station’s recordings.
+We used a compass app to orient the weather station to true north to record accurate wind direction.
+After setup, we collected the data (wind speed, direction, and windchill) and compared it with the data from a nearby official weather station.
+The Ambient Weather array closely matched.

 Get the Ambient Weather home weather station at Amazon, Wayfair, Ambient Weather, or Walmart.